Dialogue: As topic

 Martin Buber assigns dialogue a pivotal position in his theology.
 His most influential work is titled I and Thou.
 Buber cherishes and promotes dialogue not as some purposive attempt to reach conclusions or express mere points of view, but as the very prerequisite of authentic relationship between man and man, and between man and God.
-Buber's thought centers on "true dialogue", which is characterized by openness, honesty, and mutual commitment.
+Buber's thought centres on "true dialogue", which is characterised by openness, honesty, and mutual commitment.